sail-sg/jrystal/devs/md/workflows.md

 ### Before Starting a Task
 1. Check for existing task description file
-2. If no description exists: PAUSE and create placeholder file for human manager
+2. If no description exists: PAUSE and create placeholder file for human manager, DO NOT create the task desciption by yourself, or you can create with your plan and ask human manager to modify
 3. Read previous task logs if encountering related errors

 ### During Task Execution